 10/12/10: Twas Time For A New Business Plan

-Before I sold my Portland agency, I spent some time thinking through what a new, an evolutionary, a smarter, competitive and higher profit advertising agency business plan might look like.
+Before I sold my Portland agency, I spent some time thinking through what a new, an evolutionary, a smarter, competitive, and higher profit advertising agency business plan might look like.
 Simply put, how could we make more money?
-This is what I was what I was thinking 8 years ago.
+This is what I was thinking a few years ago.

-I think that my thought process might help you think hard about your agency’s business plan.
+I think that my thought process at that time might help you think hard about your agency’s business plan.

 A bit of background.
 Citrus was a successful Northwest agency.
 We had offices in Portland and Bend, Oregon.
-Our clients included Nike (we were an AOR agency for major league baseball and college sports); Harrahs; Wildhorse (a large Oregon casino); the Montana Lottery; LegalZoom; a couple of major west coast banks and Providence Health and Services (a multi-state hospital and healthcare company) and a range of leisure accounts.
+Our clients included Nike (we were an AOR agency for major league baseball and college sports); Oregon State Football, Harrah’s Las Vegas; Wildhorse (a large Oregon casino); the Montana Lottery; LegalZoom; a couple of major west coast banks and Providence Health and Services (a multi-state hospital and healthcare company) and a range of leisure accounts.

 However, by 2008, after the horrible recession, clients driving down profits, the increase of workload from digital and social media, the increasing cost of running a marketing company (ala healthcare costs), I decided that we had to either reinvent the agency or I’d move on.